 1. Winter Festivals

 Kiwi winter season marks the beginning of a festive season as well.
-Numerous festivals are held in various parts of New Zealand in winter.
+Numerous festivals are held in various parts of New Zealand.
 Some of the best festivals are Jazz festival in Wellington, Steampunk festival in Oamaru, Fieldays in Hamilton, and Winter F.A.W.C in Hawke’s Bay, and many more.
+Head to New Zealand and be a part of these entertaining festivals.

 Location: 53 Waiapu Rd, Karori, Wellington 6012